ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

     In English, noun (`3`), verb (`2`), and adjective (`4`) are the most common parts of speech that are used for dictionary entries.

-    > **Note:** The part of speech does not automatically determine the type of a mention.
+    The part of speech does not automatically determine the type of a mention.
 Do not assume that all nouns equate to entity type mentions and all verbs equate to relation type mentions.
 For example, *American* is an adjective but might be best annotated as entity type **GPE** (geopolitical entity) or `PERSON`. *Met* is a verb, but might be best annotated as an `EVENT_MEETING`.
+    {: tip}

     In other languages, such as German, which uses compound words, the accuracy of the part of speech information is even more important to help determine word boundaries.